Statue of Spinoza, near his house on the Paviljoensgracht in The Hague.

 The final chapter of his book deals with the main topic of my blog—the meaning of life.
 The priest begins by arguing that religion isn’t the source of morality or the meaning of life.
 He then distinguished, as do I, between meaning of life and meaning in life.
 He emphasized the latter while noting that this doesn’t imply that meaning is only subjective.
 In other words, torturing children (as the USA currently does at its southern border) can’t be the source of a meaningful life.
 Our lives are meaningful when we commit ourselves to objective intrinsic goods like truth, beauty, goodness, justice, and love.
 (I believe something similar.)
 As a result of his encounter with the priest’s arguments, Vaughn underwent a metamorphosis, and would soon embark on his own intellectual journey.

 In conclusion, let me say that Vaughn’s account is deeply personal and a wonderful guide for all those who fear that leaving behind childish indoctrination will necessarily lead to despair.
 Quite the contrary Vaughn says.
 Childish beliefs may comfort us, but only by growing up do we have a chance to find true meaning.

 However, I add a caveat.
-For some, the comfort of religion may be worth it.
-Maybe they can’t or don’t want to live without it.
-If it really provides comfort then who am I to try to take it away.
+For some, the comfort of religion may be worth it; they can’t or don’t want to live without it.
+And if it really provides comfort then who am I to try to take it away.
 (As long as they don’t try to impose those beliefs on others.)
-As for me, I’m so glad I long ago left all that behind years ago.
+As for me, I’m glad I long ago left all that behind years ago.
 I will never go back.

 In my next post, I’ll briefly describe my own escape from religion nearly 50 years ago.
 I would like to thank Lewis Vaughn for sharing his deeply moving account of his journey.
 And I would also like to thank him for authoring so many great textbooks.